eag1ex/simple-order-api/README.md

 #### About

-* This application is a Simple Shop that allows you to purchase items from the store which you have initially setup.
-It has been design so you can extend it, and departments of application tree.
-There are 3 `Micro Services` doing independent calculation, this way it is easy to read flow of data and debug it...
+* This application is a Simple Shop that allows you to purchase items from store which you initially setup.
+It was been design so you can extend it, with departments of application tree.
+There are 3 `Micro Services` doing independent calculation, this way it is easy to read flow of data, and debug it...

 Application runs on simple **Express server** with currently one `REST/get` API available.